Team NZ beats Luna Rossa 7-3 to retain the America’s Cup

 The New Zealanders had stressed speed in the design process, coming up with a flat and aerodynamic hull and smaller foils which create less drag.

-Luna Rossa had taken a different approach, going for larger foils which provided more stability and maneuverability and which optimized light wind performance.
+Luna Rossa had taken a different approach, going for larger foils for more stability and maneuverability.

-Those contrasting design approaches were evident in the two races on each of the first three days of the match, when the teams traded wins and the scorecard went 1-1, 2-2, 3-3.
+Those contrasting design approaches were evident in the two races on each of the first three days of the match, when the teams traded wins to 3-3.

 Observers began to doubt New Zealand’s speed advantage but speed on its own isn’t decisive.
 On the short and narrow courses of this America’s Cup, the races were being won by the boat that won the start.
 Like a slow person on an escalator, the leading boat could stick out its elbows and prevent the boat behind from overtaking.